bcgov/ckanext-sso/pages/keycloak_user_mgmt.md

 ## KEYCLOAK USERS
 + Add

 Adding users to Keycloak requires the following
     - Username*: lowercase <idir>@idir
     - Email
     - First Name
     - Last Name
 + Delete

+Need to review at a later date the use of @ as it conflicts with ckan and thus it behaves like an invalid user.

 ## KEYCLOAK GROUPS
 + Add